Starbucks Royal English Breakfast Tea Latte

 Starbucks Royal English Breakfast Tea Latte Copycat ingredients in labeled cups and bowls on a white marble tabletop.

-Starbucks uses Teavana Royal English Breakfast tea but it’s hard to find without paying a premium.
-Instead, use any Royal English Breakfast tea or English Breakfast tea.
+• Royal English breakfast tea: Starbucks uses Teavana Royal English Breakfast tea but it’s hard to find without paying a premium.
+Instead, use any Royal English breakfast tea or English breakfast tea.

-Use filtered water, if you can, for a better tasting tea.
+• Water: Use filtered water (Starbucks does), for a better tasting tea.

 Step-by-Step Instructions